The Sherman Oaks Art Show

 "The first time I painted Noriland was on the wall of an apartment in the San Fernando Valley, where I lived with friends in 1974.
 Twenty years later, while studying oil painting with Scottsdale artist Lu Bellamak, she encouraged me to revisit the images.
 She also introduced me to artist Desmond Morris's work.
 With inspiration from the surrealist paintings of Desmond Morris, I painted five Noriland canvases 1994-1995."Above left: Desert Garden, an abstract rendering of a front yard in Tempe, Arizona.
 Above right: Mount Ranier at Dawn.
 The mountain and cloud came from a photograph in the book, Sacred Mountains of the World.

 Below left: Noriland Islands, the original Noriland image.
 Lower left: The Creators.
 This illustrates the power of autosuggestion.
 Below right: Noriland - Highway 10, the desert between Phoenix and L.A.

 Here I am in heaven again, about to go down the chute.
 It's a serious, intense world, where you can't pretend to hide.
 Oh yes, I took a stand in my last life, wrote down everything I could remember.
 Kicking through the webs, walking around the lake (a lake of miracles).
 My new life will be by the sea (a heaven lake, glittering like diamonds).
 Look at it - a holy miracle of eternal love.
 Hypocrisy like hell!
 See you down there.
 I have taken a stand, now it's my turn to live.

-The real story of Noriland
+The Story of Noriland

-More artwork by Nori
+More Artwork by Nori